gmalet/gmalet.github.io/_pages/research.md

     - Party polarization and public support for European integration across policy areas

     - How threats and promises affect support for international cooperation: Evidence from framing experiments in four countries (with S. Walter)

+    - Policy characteristics and public support for border security (with R. Sczepanski and J. Lipps)

 - **Work in progress**

 	- How rural development policies affect political attitudes: Evidence from the Common Agricultural Policy in France (with D. Bolet)

-	- Europe in the news: Media tone, public opinion, and party strategies (with T. Hunter and S. Walter)
+	- Europe in the news: Media covergae, public opinion, and party strategies (with T. Hunter and S. Walter)

-	- Public support for border security policies (with R. Sczepanski and J. Lipps)